 The principal risk to which non-trading portfolios are exposed is the risk of loss from fluctuations in the future cash flows or fair values of financial instruments due to changes in market interest rates.
-Interest rate risk is managed principally through monitoring interest rate gaps and by having preapproved limits for repricing bands.
-The Board authorizes the interest rate gap limits that are sufficient to support the normal operational requirements.
+Interest rate risk is managed principally through monitoring interest rate gaps and by having pre-approved limits for repricing bands.
+The Bank establishes the interest rate gap limits that are sufficient to support the normal operational requirements.
 ALRMC is the monitoring body for compliance with these limits and is assisted by the Risk Management Department in its day-to-day monitoring activities.
-A daily report of the mismatch on asset and liability positions against the respective gap limits is reviewed by the Risk Management Department and periodically a mismatch report is submitted to the Board.
+A daily report of the asset and liability positions against the respective gap limits is reviewed by the Risk Management Department and periodically an interest rate gap report is submitted to the Board.